 Birkir: We believe in innovation, integration and putting the customer first.
 Establishing a bond with our customers is key to knowing their business, so we can tailor our product to their needs.
 We have a great call center and provide guest communications, revenue management, and services like Travia; for travel agents to book directly in Iceland, without any emails, calls and the hassle that follows.
 We get most of our leads by word of mouth, which is wonderful because the real testimony is that of the client.
 It doubles as great feedback for us, we know that we are doing something great for our customers.

 A happy day at the Godo office

 Q.: As a professional with a strong marketing background, what could you recommend hotels?
 What is it that they should be doing?

 Birkir: In one word: personalization.
 You can easily pull up info that people already put online, do quick, basic profiling and use that to target them.
 Personalize their whole experience.
 Especially with people who are coming to your property for the 20th time or with younger generations.
 Similarly to when you have GuestJoy, just try to provide people with anything that would make their stay outstanding.
 Most restaurants already have this, like you’d get ice cream on your birthday… it’s not at all expensive, but these small things really change a guest’s vacation.
 There is very little loyalty in the hospitality industry, but if you invest, your guests will come back.
-I like using the word extraordinary because it implies the only thing you need to do to excel is just giving a little more.
+I like using the word extraordinary because it implies the only thing you need to do to excel is just give a little more.
 Most tourists visit Iceland for its nature, but after a long day of hiking, you just want to be comfortable in your room and relax with some drinks and snacks.
 Add these to your hotel!
 Tourists are now discovering Icelandic craft beers; we have plenty of great breweries, why not offer that with traditional local sliders?

 Q.: What do you think is most important at the moment for hotels to focus on?
 Any challenges, or technological improvements hoteliers should look into?